suxuekun/libpyiotcloud/_setup_devguide/README.md

 		A. Run Docker Toolbox/Desktop as administrator.

 		B. Type "git clone https://github.com/richmondu/libpyiotcloud"
+		   In Mac OS, make sure the folder has permission.
+Refer to [this](https://stackoverflow.com/questions/16376035/fatal-could-not-create-work-tree-dir-kivy).

 		C. Type "docker-machine ip"
 		   Take note of the value as this will be used in the next steps.